 Kawamoto lived in Yasu City.
 During a search of persons in the prefecture who had applied to renew their driver’s licenses but failed to collect the documents, police found his name.

 An examination of Kawamoto’s profile showed that his physique roughly matched the description of the man found dismembered.
 As well, Kawamoto had a mole on his face.
 The results of a DNA analysis then proved to be a match for Kawamoto, police said.

-The cause of death of Kawamoto was suffocation as a result of suffocation.
+The cause of death of Kawamoto was suffocation.
 He is believed to have died between one and three weeks before his body was found.
 The focus of the investigation is now on one of his associates, police said.